 "My first engineering course at Bucknell was Engineering 100: Trash to Cash with Professor Higgins.
 He taught us about his research feeding food waste to microbes.
 Those microbes turn the waste into energy, heat and nutrient-filled compost.
 I enjoyed the topic so much that I spent part of my first winter break helping Professor Higgins in the lab.
 I plan to attend graduate school and study water management and resources.
 I also want to use my engineering background to help women create innovative ideas to bridge the gap between genders." — Mona Mohammed '15, civil engineering

 This opportunity to carry out sophisticated research deepens students' understanding of their field and hones critical-thinking skills.
-Our undergraduate research program distinguishes Bucknell from many liberal arts institutions and appeals to the nation's best students and faculty.
+It also distinguishes Bucknell from many other liberal arts institutions and appeals to the nation's best students and faculty.

 Our undergraduate researchers shine.
 One junior gave such an impressive presentation at a Rutgers Statistical Mechanics Conference that she was mistaken for a graduate student.
 Others have studied spider silk, presented term papers in Ireland and interviewed Holocaust survivors.